udbhav-chugh/CS544_TopicsInNetworks/Assignment1/question1/README_Question1.txt

 3) File outputs stored in: "routingTableFile" "forwardingTableFile" "pathsFile"

+Note:
-Note: Input files must be given as .txt file
+- Input files must be given as .txt file
+- In forwarding table, -1 denotes that the node is the source or destination for the connection (and thus it isn't forwarded to a different node)